 Camping: The mountain huts are free but extremely minimal.
 Four walls, a roof, a floor, a window, and a door.
 You can also pitch a tent, but only near the huts.
 Gas/alcohol fires are allowed.
 Open fires are not allowed.
 Locate the toilet before it gets dark.

 Tent camping is also allowed at designated (paid) camp sites near the coast.
 Sorry, no free camping on the beach.

 Since Yakushima is mostly a big pile of granite without much soil, I recommend free-standing tents (or something you can tie down with a few rocks) if you plan to stay in the mountains.
 I don't recommend hammocks in the mountains because the only trees suitable to hold your weight may be hundreds of years old and covered with delicate moss and lichens.
 There is public land with trees near rivers and coasts where you can take an afternoon siesta in a hammock, though.

 7. Toilets: Plan your toilet stops.
 Remember that the popular trails can see hundreds of folks in a day, and everybody is drinking unfiltered water.
 Yes, the monkeys do their business anywhere they want, but humans can buy a disposable toilet pack to take hiking.
 (Yes, even for urine!)
 Popular trails even have stations set up for use with your toilet pack.
 There are latrines at the mountain huts, but the contents of these is scooped out and carried down manually, and there is probably no toilet paper except in Shiratani.
+Women, except for the toilets along the train tracks to Jomon Sugi, you're going to have to take feminine products back with you.
 A large part of donation money goes to toilet maintenance.

 8. Leave No Trace: Carry out exactly what you carried in.
 Don't take home any walking sticks or plants.
 Don't wash your dirty dishes in the streams.